The educational aims of the Subject “Foreign Trade, Logistics and Business in Taiwan (Republic of China)” are:

 The Republic of China has not natural resources and has a small local market,

-for this reason, the Taiwanese economy is based on the
+for this reason, the Taiwanese economy is based on International Trade (80% of the gross national product).

 Top